Bob Marley

 Bob Marley and the Wailers began to gain international attention after signing to Island and touring in support of the albums Catch a Fire and Burnin' (both 1973).
 Following their disbandment a year later, Marley carried on under the band's name.
 The album Natty Dread (1974) received positive reviews.
 In 1975, following the global popularity of Eric Clapton's version of Marley's "I Shot the Sheriff", Marley had his international breakthrough with his first hit outside Jamaica, a live version of "No Woman, No Cry", from the Live! album.
 This was followed by his breakthrough album in the United States, Rastaman Vibration (1976), which reached the Top 50 of the Billboard Soul Charts.
 A few months later, Marley survived an assassination attempt at his home in Jamaica, which was believed to be politically motivated.
 He permanently relocated to London, where he recorded the album Exodus, which incorporated elements of blues, soul, and British rock and had commercial and critical success.
 In 1977, Marley was diagnosed with acral lentiginous melanoma; he died in May 1981, shortly after baptism into the Ethiopian Orthodox Church.
 Fans around the world expressed their grief, and he received a state funeral in Jamaica.

 The greatest hits album Legend was released in 1984 and became the best-selling reggae album of all time.
 Marley also ranks as one of the best-selling music artists of all time, with estimated sales of more than 75 million records worldwide.
-He was posthumously honoured by his country Jamaica soon after his death with a designated Order of Merit.
+In February 1981, three months before his death, Marley was honoured with a designated Order of Merit, Jamaica's highest honour related to people involved with either the arts, literature or science.
 In 1994, Marley was posthumously inducted into the Rock and Roll Hall of Fame.
 Rolling Stone ranked him No. 11 on its list of the 100 Greatest Artists of All Time, and No. 98 on its list of the 200 Greatest Singers of All Time.
 His other achievements include a Grammy Lifetime Achievement Award, a star on the Hollywood Walk of Fame, and induction into the Black Music & Entertainment Walk of Fame.